funvill/funvill.github.io/_pages/quotes.md

 - **The real danger is not that computers will begin to think like men, but that men will begin to think like computers.** - Sydney Harris

 - Your playing my game and your not winning - Chandler Leighton - When you say my name

+- "Could I interest you in everything, all of the time" - Source: [Welcome to the Internet - Bo Burnham](https://www.youtube.com/watch?v=k1BneeJTDcU)

+- "The sooner you realize you do not inherently deserve anything the better this goes."